rcrderby/crg-overlays/penalties/README.md

 6. Open the `logos` folder.
 7. Copy and paste or move the `banner-logo.png` file into the `logos` folder.

-The logo will display in the game information area once you refresh your browser.

-[^1]: Replace `<crg-ip-address>` with the IP address of your CRG instance
 [^2]: The overlay will constrain your logo to a 100 x 100px container and apply a drop shadow.
   Logos with a 1:1 aspect ratio and a transparent background will produce will look best.

+The logo will display in the game information area once you refresh your browser.